NSS-SE-Jumpstart/curriculum/README.md

 - [Next Steps](./sessions/next-steps/)

 It is a very common pattern to revisit code that you've previously written, and with the benefit of time and experience see new/better ways to do the same thing.
-After reading through the next steps, you may want to revisit the Clothesline project or any of the other exercises you've worked on during this course and see how you can incorporate some of these concepts into that code.
+After reading through the next steps, you July want to revisit the Clothesline project or any of the other exercises you've worked on during this course and see how you can incorporate some of these concepts into that code.